JosephBridge/lists-1/README.md

+---
+title: hello
+---

 # Lists-1

 *Here are a bunch of lists*

-- [ ] The definitive list of lists (of lists) curated on GitHub and elsewhere
+- [x] The definitive list of lists (of lists) curated on GitHub and elsewhere
 - [ ] More to come...

 ## Description